Metzler Bank

 The B. Metzler seel.
 Sohn & Co.
 AG is a private banking company in Frankfurt, Germany.
 Metzler traces its origins to a trading company established 1674 by Benjamin Metzler in Frankfurt and is Germany’s second oldest bank (after Berenberg Bank) and the world's 5th oldest.

 The Metzler has been owned continuously and exclusively by the founding family since its foundation in 1674.
-Since 1971 Friedrich von Metzler has been leading the bank in the 11th generation as personally liable partner of the banking house.
+After 1971 Friedrich von Metzler de lead the bank in the 11th generation as personally liable partner of the banking house.
 End of May 2018 he retired from the executive committee.

 History

 The origins of the banking house Metzler go back to a trading company founded by Benjamin Metzler in 1674.

 The name B. Metzler seel.
 Sohn & Co. is derived from the son of the company founder Benjamin Metzler, who wanted to remember his deceased father by this naming.

 As early as the end of the 17th century, there was a coupling of merchandise and financial transactions due to the significant distance trade activities.